+Material category Risk multiplier Risk level

-Material that is not recoverable (may need further treatment prior to final disposal) 100% x base formula High risk Materials that have untested or unproven markets 100% x base formula Materials that cost to recycle without gate fees 90% x base formula Materials that meet a published or EPA standard but have no immediate fate or anticipating market conditions to improve 80% x base formula Materials that meet a published or EPA standard and have an immediate fate None (unless there is a history of contravention) Low risk
+A - Material that is not recoverable (may need further treatment prior to final disposal) 100% High risk

+B - Materials that have untested or unproven markets 100%

+C - Materials that cost to recycle without gate fees 90%

+D - Materials are a product and meet a published or EPA standard but are being stockpiled and have no immediate fate.
+There is a market but it is limited or highly variable, or anticipating the market to improve.
+Includes

+sorted plastic 80%

+cardboard and paper 25%

+compost/mulch 25%

+mixed glass 25%

+inert construction and demolition or waste soil ready for sale.
+20% 20%

+E - Materials that meet a published or EPA standard and have an immediate fate.
+None (unless

+pelletised plastics there is a history

+cardboard and paper of contravention)

+compost/mulch

+segregated glass

+inert construction and demolition or waste soil ready for sale.
+Low risk

-The calculated amount of financial assurance is to cover for the increased environmental liability of a temporary stockpile (above the stockpile limit up to the financial assurance stockpile limit) in the event of abandonment.
+The calculated amount of financial assurance is to cover the increased environmental liability of the stockpile (above the stockpile limit up to the financial assurance stockpile limit) in the event of abandonment.
 Having the financial assurance in place means that the level of risk is reduced to an acceptable risk level (no longer in the red zone of the abandonment risk matrix in Figure 3).
 An example financial assurance calculation is provided in the box below.

-Example of a financial assurance calculation at a metropolitan recovered resource facility using the default formula
+Example of a financial assurance calculation at a metropolitan recovered resource facility using the default financial assurance formula